mininet-wifi/sphinx_rtd_theme/docs/links.rst

     net.addLink(sta1, cls=mesh, intf='sta1-wlan0', ssid='meshNet', channel=5)

-The command above crates a mesh link from `sta1-wlan0` through iw.
+The mthod above crates a mesh link from `sta1-wlan0` through iw.
 Please refer to the iw documentation on how to add a new virtual interface for further information.

-If you want to create multiple virtual mesh interfaces you can repeat the method call by setting `vIface=True` as follows.
+If you want to create multiple virtual mesh interfaces you can repeat the method call by adding `vIface=True` as follows.

 .. code:: python